googleapis/google-cloud-node/docs/authentication.md

 2. `projectId`

-  If you wish, you can set an environment variable (`GCLOUD_PROJECT`) in place of specifying this inline.
+  If you wish, you can set an environment variable (`GOOGLE_CLOUD_PROJECT`) in place of specifying this inline.
 Or, if you have provided a service account JSON key file as the `config.keyFilename` property explained above, your project ID will be detected automatically.

 **Note**: When using a .pem or .p12 key file, `config.email` is also required.